OjasKale/Search-Project-Using-ElasticSearch-Spring-Boot-and-Swagger/README.md

 (Further help on how to run elasticsearch enginer can be found at https://www.elastic.co/downloads/elasticsearch

 #STEP 4.
+This step we run our application,
+there are 2 ways
+1. Open the project in your favorite IDE (I have used Eclipse) and run the ZendeskSearchProjectApplication.java file as Java application.
+Or
-Now go to the code directory and run following command:  mvn install Once it runs completely it will create a snapshot in your target file. go to the target folder and run following command.
-java -jar demo-0.0.1-SNAPSHOT.jar
+2. Go to the code directory and run following command: mvn install
+Once it runs completely it will create a snapshot in your target file. go to the target folder and run following command. java -jar demo-0.0.1-SNAPSHOT.jar

 #STEP 5.
 Now go onto the Browser and type  http://localhost:8080/swagger-ui.html#/